Developing Artist Grants for Performing Arts Students

 Eligibility criteria

 Candidates must be Canadian citizens or permanent residents.
 For undergraduate level grants, candidates must be nominated by the Canadian post-secondary institution at which they will be studying.
-For the graduate grant in classical voice, a candidate can be nominated by a university, training institution or recognized teacher anywhere in the world.
+For the graduate grant in classical vocal performance, a candidate can be nominated by a university, training institution or recognized teacher anywhere in the world.

 Adjudication process